USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 #### 3. What resources are available on the HII-HPC Cluster?

-Since resources are being added to the cluster on a continual basis, the most accurate way to determine available resources is by logging into the head node, `hii.rc.usf.edu`, and referring to the `sinfo` example [Show All HII-HPC Resources](sinfo.html#show-all-hii-hpc-resources) to obtain the most current information.
+Since resources are being added to the cluster on a continual basis, the most accurate way to determine available resources is by logging into a head node, `hii.rc.usf.edu` or `hii2.rc.usf.edu`, and referring to the `sinfo` example [Show All HII-HPC Resources](sinfo.html#show-all-hii-hpc-resources) to obtain the most current information.

 #### 4. Can software package "X" be installed on the HII-HPC Cluster?